ktbeck/NOM/Documents/Sprint 4/Sprint_Report_4.md

 ### ----- ACTIONS TO STOP DOING -----

-We are overestimating the amount of tasks we can do it one sprint and we should stop assuming we can finish tasks on time.
-We should stop underestimating tasks as we do not have a complete understanding of the tasks.
+We overestimated the number of tasks we can complete in one sprint, and need to stop skipping over time for individual features in sprint planning meeting.
+We should stop underestimating these tasks.

 ### ----- ACTIONS TO START DOING -----

 We should have more upfront architecture.
-We need to discuss more about what we can do and what we can’t do.
-We should start discussing all our challenges and ask for help when needed.
-We should more estimating tasks more accurately and distributing tasks to people specifically.
+We need to discuss more before starting code.
+We should discuss challenges and ask for help when needed.
+We should spend more time estimating tasks and distributing tasks to specific people.

 ### ----- ACTIONS TO KEEP DOING -----

-We should keep the meeting times the same and have Scrum Meetings.
-We should keep showing on time and communicate what we should do.
-Continue communicating more as we have improved on that.
+We should keep the meeting times the same.
+We should keep showing up on time and communicate outside of meetings even more.
+Communicate more like we did in sprint 4.

 ### ----- WORK COMPLETED / NOT COMPLETED -----

-    Most of the features in User Story 1 is incomplete.
-However, they are close to be done

 **Incomplete:** User Story 1: Writing Reviews, moderating payments, email notification when someone buys, profile picture, payment history
+Most of the features in User Story 1 are incomplete.
+However, many are close to completion.

 **Completed:** User Story 2: Able to access the NOM website on Internet

-**Incomplete:** User Story 3: Did not completely finish making the website look appealing, however, account and landing page have improvements in styling
+**Incomplete:** User Story 3: Website styling
+Website is does not look like a professional website, but we definitely made improvements from previous sprints.

-**Incomplete:** User Story 4: Website still has bugs such as overlapping stripe buttons and update pass.
+**Incomplete:** User Story 4: Website bugs
+Website has many small bugs.
+We removed a lot of issues in sprint 4, and if we did a sprint 5 we could remove almost all the bugs.

 ### ----- WORK COMPLETION RATE -----